-Spring and fall clinical semesters, students will complete biweekly reflective PRIDE assignments.
-Summer clinical semester, students will complete weekly mentor assignments.
-If the coordinator has significant findings to discuss with a student, the student will be notified via comments in the PRIDE assignments and/or email, and a mentor meeting will be scheduled to address student success.
-The meeting will be requested via email to the student.
-A meeting summary will be emailed to the student.
+Spring and fall clinical semesters, students will complete routine reflective PRIDE assignments.
+Summer clinical semester, students will complete frequent PRIDE assignments.
+If the coordinator has significant findings to discuss with a student, the student will be notified via comments in the PRIDE assignments and/or email, and/or a mentor meeting will be scheduled to address student success.
+The meeting will be requested in writing to the student.
+A summary of the meeting will be emailed to the student.